The new Harvard Library website is here. Explore the updates and share your feedback.

 Harvard Library has paid for your access to hundreds of websites — from the New York Review of Books to the Oxford English Dictionary to the journal Nature: Chemical Biology.
 You just need to connect via HarvardKey.

-The library offers many tools to quickly check if you have free online access.
+We offer tools to quickly check if you have free online access.
 Each tool has features that you may find helpful at different times.
 Most people mix and match for different purposes.
 Find the one that's right for you.

 Google Scholar